wirekurosastak/Winsane/README.md

 **Windows 11 Optimizer & “Ultimate Windows Tool” (in development)**

-Winsane is a Python-based utility to optimize, tweak, and clean Windows 11 systems.
+Winsane is a C# utility to optimize, tweak, and clean Windows 11 systems.
 Over time, it aims to grow into a fuller “ultimate toolset” for managing various aspects of Windows 11.